hema-dc/ML-Deployment/README.md

       * The requirements, goals and objectives
       * Understand the AI/ML use case(s)
       * Understand the current infrastructure requirements
-      * Understand the deployment expectations
+      * Understand the deployment expectations (Budget, timescales, resources)

    Assess
       * The current AI/ML model